Updated: Sep 14

 Find and replace

-Start off by handing the dummy to your baby and guiding her hand to her mouth
+Start off by handing the dummy to your baby and guiding their hand to their mouth

 Hand the dummy to your baby